bartvanbenthem/k8s-credsync/README.md

 # TODO
 * Design and create a function for snapshotting the proxy secret before change trough the sync functions.
-* Design and create a update function only for the passwords.
+* Design and create ldap package for automating Grafana LDAP configuration